linjunpop/linjunpop/README.md

-# i'm Jun
+# Jun's README

-Having fun building some Elixir and Ruby open source projects.
+Hey there 👋

+My name is Jun.

+## Personally

+I was currently live with my family in Amoy, which is a small island in China.

+I'm an enthusiast of new technologies, always eager to try new things.

+## Professionally

+I'm now working as an Engineer for [@ringcentral](https://github.com/ringcentral).
+My daily work is working with excellent colleagues from the Integration Team to maintaining some of [RingCentral Apps](https://www.ringcentral.com/apps/).

+In GitHub, I've many open-source projects, most of which are written with Elixir and Ruby.
+Ruby truly makes me happy while programming.
+And I also really enjoy programming with Elixir on a power OTP platform.

+## Communicating with me

 You can find me on [Twitter](http://twitter.com/linjunpop), or just [send me an email](mailto:linjunpop@gmail.com)